 There is a gondola that will take you to the top if you'd rather hike down but it will set you back about 8,000₩.

 Price: Free (cable car, 8,000₩)

 Address: 83 Sopa-ro, Myeong-dong, Jung-gu, Seoul, South Korea

 5. Hong Dae

 Photo by ~ kyu

-Hong Dae is where all the action is.
-From some of the best restaurants in the city to dozens of live music bars, there's always something going on here.
-You'll notice that the crowd is made up of mostly young South Koreans, looking to catch a glimpse of the their favorite band or scarf down some Korean BBQ.
+Hong Dae is where all the energy of the city is.
+From some of the best restaurants to dozens of live music bars, there's always something going on here.
+You'll notice that the crowd is made up of mostly young South Koreans, looking to catch a glimpse of the their favorite band or scarf down some delicious BBQ.